sawano/alphanumeric-comparator/README.md

     Hard drive 20GB

 This comparator also supports the use of a locale-sensitive `Collator` for string comparison.
+This makes this comparator very flexible for sorting.

 ### Code example